k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 #### **Running k2space.sh on Microsoft Windows**

+> A Windows PowerShell-compatible script is not yet available.

 The `k2space.sh` file is a `bash` script.

-A Windows PowerShell-compatible script is not yet available.
-To run the `k2space.sh` script, start the `Git Bash` applications offered by Git.
-Using `Git Bash` you can run the script after you change the directory to its location.
+To run the `k2space.sh` script, you can use the WSL distribution bash shell.
+You can also use the `Git Bash` applications offered by Git.
+Using WSL's `bash` shell or `Git Bash` you can run the script after you change the directory to its location.

+You can you Windows Explorer to navigate to the Installation location you selected, e.g., `/home/username/K2view/Studio` or `\\wsl$\ubuntu\home\username\K2view>` depending how you are accessing the directory.

-If you have Git integration enabled within Windows Explorer, you can start `Git Bash` from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer's window, and selecting 'Show more options'.
-This will display an 'Open Git Bash here' menu item that can be used to start `Git Bash` to run `k2start.sh`.
+If you have WSL integration enabled within Windows Explorer, you can start either shell from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer's window, and selecting 'Show more options'.
+This will display an 'Open terminal here' or 'Open Git Bash here' menu item that can be used to start your shell to run `k2start.sh`.

 #### Create Spaces on Your Server